opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

     ![New empty project](../../assets/images/project_organization_03_new_empty_project.png)

-4. On QGIS in QFieldSync, you will see the new project listed.
+4. And you willl see in the overview of the new project created.

     ![New project created](../../assets/images/project_organization_04_new_project_created.png)

-5. Click on "Edit Selected Cloud Project".
+5. On QGIS in QFieldSync, you will see the new project listed, click on "Edit Selected Cloud Project".

     ![QFieldSync](../../assets/images/project_organization_05_qfield_sync.png)